Paulownia crest

-The depiction of the 5–7 paulownia crest used by the Japanese prime minister, the cabinet, and parts of the Government.
+The depiction of the 5-7 paulownia used by the Japanese prime minister, the cabinet, and parts of the Government.

-The 5–7 Paulownia (五七桐, Go-shichi (no) Kiri) is the mon (crest or emblem) used by the prime minister of Japan, the Cabinet, and parts of the executive branch of the Government, and is one of the national emblems of Japan.
-It resembles a stylized paulownia with 5–7–5 flowers, and is one of various paulownia mon, collectively known as the paulownia crests (桐紋, kirimon) or the paulownia flower crests (桐花紋, tōkamon).
+The paulownia crests (桐紋, kirimon) are mon that depict the paulownia.
+The most notable of the crests is the 5-7 Paulownia (五七桐, Go-shichi (no) Kiri), which is sometimes known in English as the government crest due to its use by the prime minister, the Cabinet, and parts of the executive branch of the Government, and is one of the national emblems of Japan.
+Paulownia crests come in a number of different designs, and are also sometimes known as the paulownia flower crests (桐花紋, tōkamon).